blorente/naylang-documentation/src/state_of_the_art.md

 Kernan
 ------

 Kernan is currently the most feature-complete implementation of Grace.
-It is an interpreter written entirely in C#, and it features some execution and AST models similar to those implemented in Naylang.
+It is an interpreter written entirely in C# [@hejlsberg2003c], and it features some execution and AST models similar to those implemented in Naylang.
 Specifically, the method dispatch and execution flow takes heavy inspiration from Kernan.
 However, Kernan is not visitor-based, and therefore it and Naylang diverge in that regard, as Naylang features a flexible and extensible evaluator structure.

 Kernan is publicly available from the Grace website[^kernanlink].